How plug-in and balcony solar actually works

 Do I need to tell my utility company?

-In Utah, Virginia, and Maine: no. The law explicitly removes the interconnection requirement for systems within the wattage limit.
+It depends on your state.
+Utah removes the interconnection requirement entirely — no notification needed.
+Oregon requires you to file a declaration with your utility before installing.
+Maine requires notification for systems over 420W (and also requires a licensed electrician above that threshold).
+Virginia's law, once fully in effect (Jan 2027), removes the interconnection requirement within the wattage limit.
 In states without a specific law, review your utility's interconnection tariff before installing.
-When in doubt, contact your utility and ask about their policy for plug-in or balcony solar systems under 1,200W.
+When in doubt, call your utility and ask specifically about plug-in or balcony solar under 1,200W.

 Can renters install plug-in solar?